 About to purchase a new build apartment in Haverhill.
-Conveyancing is a frightening process at the best of times but I have never purchased a new build flat before.
-Can you give me some examples of some of the questions asked in new build conveyancing.
+Conveyancing is necessary evil at the best of times but I have never purchased a new build flat before.
+What sort of enquires would be asked in new build conveyancing.

-Here is a sample of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Haverhill
+Here are examples of a few leasehold new build questions that you should expect your new-build leasehold conveyancing in Haverhill